July 19th, 2019

 The Importance of Progress Measurement

 Successfully executing projects hinges on many variables.
 Yet, the fundamental question that must be answered before any proactive or prescriptive measures can be implemented is this: Where are we today?
-Deceiving in its simplicity, this question often proves difficult to answer accurately.
+This seems like a simple question.
+However, it often proves very difficult to answer accurately.
+That is why accurate progress measurement is so important.

-As such, the objective and realistic measurement of physical progress during a construction project is a key element for successful project management.
+The objective and realistic measurement of physical progress during a construction project is a key element for successful project management.
 Progress measurement is an input directly used to help determine the earned value of a project and forecasts such as cost at completion and estimated finished date.
-These outputs can be used to help apply corrective action to keep costs and schedule under control.
+You can use these outputs to apply corrective action, helping keep costs and schedule under control.

 Sources of Progress